 The shorter the English string, the longer the translation will usually be.
 For example, “FAQ” in English will become “Preguntas frecuentes” in Spanish.
 How will this be handled by your website’s template?

 With Text United, this is also no longer a problem.
 In the above mentioned in-context editor, you can check which strings are too long for the template.
 Then you simply change the font size and line spacing to fix these issues.

 It seems that with our Translation Management System you don’t have to worry about the technical aspects, so this is money saved without any effort put into the localization project.
 Let us have a look at some other features which will save you time, and thereby money.

 #3.
 Use Translation Memory

 A translation memory (TM) is a database of all the translations ever done.
-If you translate one sentence on the homepage, and you have a similar or exactly identical sentence on your About Us page, you can simply re-use the translation automatically, without having to look for it.
+If you translate one sentence on the homepage, and you have a similar or identical sentence on your About Us page, you can simply call-up the translation automatically, without having to look for it.

 This saves you and everyone else working on the project a lot of time.
 The less time is spent on the localization of the website, the more money you will save.

-TM is the backbone, and one of the first features of the Text United Translation Management System.
-You can even import old translations, like marketing materials, from almost any file format and re-use them for the localization of your website.
+TM is the backbone, and one of the primary features of the Text United Translation Management System.
+You can even import old translations, such as marketing materials, from almost any file format and re-use them in the localization of your website.

 #4.
 Use Terminology Management